michaelloudermilk/ml/Device-log-Troubleshooting.md

     Jul 28 22:26:41 dapi-bridge[459]: peer closed connection (status 1000): Connection terminated by UNMS while getting system info.

 This log lines mean that UNMS can't connect this device.
 It could mean that its model or FW is not supported or there is a problem with parsing device info.
 If it happens, please contact us via [UNMS community](https://community.ubnt.com/t5/UNMS-Ubiquiti-Network-Management/bd-p/UNMSBeta).
-We would like to know your device mode, FW version and [UNMS logs](https://github.com/Ubiquiti-App/UNMS/wiki/Discovery-Troubleshooting#where-to-find-unms-logs).
+We would like to know your device model, FW version and [UNMS logs](https://github.com/Ubiquiti-App/UNMS/wiki/Discovery-Troubleshooting#where-to-find-unms-logs) and output of this command:

+     ls /sys/class/net

 # UNMS connector can't access local device data